https://www.freightcenter.com

 5. Photograph Your Freight

-Before you package your shipment, be sure to take photos of the cargo itself, so you have documentation of what it looked like before being packaged and shipped.
-Then, after you’ve packaged your freight, take photos of every packaged piece of the shipment and send all of the photos to the consignee.
-This gives you and the person receiving the shipment proof of what the cargo and the packaging looked like before being shipped.
+Before you package your shipment, take photos of the cargo itself so you have documentation of what it looked like before being packaged and shipped.
+Then, after you’ve packaged your freight, take photos of every piece of the shipment and send all of the photos to the consignee.
+This gives you and the person receiving the shipment proof of what the cargo and the packaging looked like before shipping.
 You and the consignee can use the photos to compare the condition of the cargo before it was picked up with its condition after it arrived.
 This is especially important should any issues or damages occur during transit.

-Because the importance of proper packaging cannot be overstated, be sure that in addition to taking photos of your freight, you also package it properly.
-For a more comprehensive look at freight packaging, visit our Guide to Freight Packaging which explains different types of packaging as well as some more packaging best practices.
+Because the importance of proper packaging cannot be overstated, be sure that you also package it properly in addition to taking photos of your freight.
+For a more comprehensive look at freight packaging, visit our Guide to Freight Packaging, which explains different types of packaging and some more packaging best practices.

 4. Label Your Shipments